Run process

 run_process('./path/to/dir', target=foobar, args=(1, 2, 3))

-Again with the target as command
+Again with the target as command, WATCHFILES_CHANGES can be used

 to access changes.